Are these events for scientists?

 Who puts on Science Pub RVA events?

-Each program is collaboratively developed by the featured scientific thinker(s) and the Absorb Something Productions team.
+Each program is collaboratively developed by the featured scientific thinker(s) and the team at Absorb Something Productions LLC.

 Who typically works with Science Pub RVA?